langtonhugh/asreview_irr/README.md

 Tool for assessing the level of agreement between two raters following screening in [ASReview](https://asreview.nl/).
 You can take a look at an example report on [rpubs](https://rpubs.com/langton_/asreview_report_example).

+**Please note that this repository is no longer being maintained.
+If you are making use of the tool, please verify the results elsewhere and get in contact (or raise an issue here) if you need any help.**

 ## Instructions

 When `knit` within R/RStudio, the .Rmd file will automatically produce a summary report (.html) on the level of agreement between two raters.